bgd-labs/solidity-utils/README.md

-# BGD labs solidity utils
+# BGD Labs Solidity utils

 Common contracts we use almost everywhere